 The Preferred Alternative (Alternative 3 - Bridge Replacement), would extend from just south of 5th Street to Rialto Avenue and would involve removal of the existing bridge structure, construction of a new replacement bridge structure, and improvements to bridge approaches and roadways in the project vicinity.
-The new replacement bridge would be 1130.5 feet long and 80 feet wide with four 12-foot lanes (two in each direction), a 4-foot-wide median, and 8-foot-wide shoulders.
-Sidewalks on each side of the new bridge would be 5 feet wide and would meet Americans with Disabilities Act (ADA) requirements for sidewalk width and slopes, including preservation of existing access directly from the bridge to the Santa Fe Depot and Metrolink Station.
+The new replacement bridge would be 1130.5 feet long and 80 feet wide with four travel lanes (two in each direction), a 2-foot-wide median, and 4-foot-wide minimum shoulders which will accommodate a Class II bicycle facility.
+Sidewalks on each side of the new bridge would be 6 feet wide and would meet Americans with Disabilities Act (ADA) requirements for sidewalk width and slopes, including preservation of existing access directly from the bridge to the Santa Fe Depot and Metrolink Station.
 Concrete barrier railings (2.8 feet high) topped with fencing (8 feet high) would be provided on each side of the new bridge.